TheZenKitteh/minetest-bashmodinstaller/Mod-Packing-Directory/README.txt

 Put your properly named mod folder inside this folder then run:
-./packmod.sh modname modname_version
+./packmod-7z.sh modname modname_version

 Example:
-./packmod.sh fakeblocks fakeblocks_0.0.3
+./packmod-7z.sh fakeblocks fakeblocks_0.0.3

+You can pack zips by replacing 7z with zip